Mali Empire: Gold

 Mali's wealth in gold did not primarily come from direct rule of gold-producing regions, but rather from tribute and trade with the regions where gold was found.
 Gold nuggets were the exclusive property of the mansa and were illegal to trade within his borders.
 All gold was immediately handed over to the imperial treasury in return for an equal value of gold dust.
 Gold dust had been weighed and bagged for use at least since the time of the Ghana Empire.
 Mali borrowed the practice to stem inflation, since it was so prominent in the region.
 The most common measure for gold within the realm was the mithqal (4.5 grams of gold).
 This term was used interchangeably with dinar, though it is unclear if coined currency was used in the empire.
 Gold dust was used all over the empire, but was not valued equally in all regions.

-By the beginning of the 14th century, Mali was the source of almost half the Old World's gold exported from mines in Bambuk, Boure and Galam.
+By the beginning of the 14th century, Mali was the source of almost half the Old World's gold exported from mines in Bambuk, Boure, and Galam.
 Gold mines in Boure, which is located in present-day Guinea, were discovered sometime near the end of the 12th century.
+Archeological evidence near the town of Tadmekka shows the Maliens had a unique process of purifying gold not used in other parts of the world.
+They would mix material with glass and melt it, since gold is inert impurities would melt with the glass leaving behind pure gold.

 Salt

 Tuaregs were and still are an integral part of the salt trade across the Sahara.

 Salt, another critical trade good, was as valuable, if not more valuable, than gold in sub-Saharan Africa.
 It was cut into pieces and spent on goods with close to equal buying power throughout the empire.
-While it was as good as gold in the north, it was even better in the south, as it was rare there.
+Salt prices rose the further south it was transported, by the time it reached the southern forests of lower West Africa it was worth its weight in gold.
 Every year merchants entered Mali via Oualata with camel loads of salt to sell in the capital.
 Ibn Battuta had written that in Taghaza, one of Mali's most important salt mines, there were no trees, only sand and the salt mines.
 Nobody lived in the area except the Musafa servants who dug the salt and lived on dates imported from Sijilmasa and the Dar'a valley, camel meat and millet imported from the Sudan.
 The buildings were constructed from slabs of salt and roofed with camel skins.
 The salt was dug from the ground and cut into thick slabs, two of which were loaded onto each camel where they would be taken south across the desert to Oualata and sold.
 The value of the salt was chiefly determined by the transport costs.
 According to Ibn Battuta one camel load of salt sold at Walata for 8–10 mithqals of gold, but in Mali proper it was worth 20–30 ducats and sometimes even 40.